microservices-Dikara/readme/README.md

       docker compose up --build api-gateway

-2.If Running All Services at Once
+2. If Running All Services at Once execute this

       docker compose up --build

-3.Updating a Specific Service (After Code or Dependency Changes) If you have updated the code or dependencies for a specific service:
+3. Updating a Specific Service (After Code or Dependency Changes)
+- If you have updated the code or dependencies for a specific service:

       docker compose stop {service_name}
       docker compose build {service_name}